djangonauts/django-hstore/README.rst

 Django-hstore is a niche library which integrates the `hstore`_ extension of PostgreSQL into Django.

+HStore brings the power of schemaless databases into PostgreSQL, giving us the `advantage of flexibility and performance`_ without renouncing to the robustness of SQL databases.

 Mailing List: https://groups.google.com/forum/#!forum/django-hstore

 Dependencies:

+* **Python 2.6, 2.7 or 3.3**
 * **Django 1.4, 1.5 and 1.6**
 * **PostgreSQL 9.0+**
 * **Psycopg 2.3+**.